International Electrotechnical Commission

 The International Electrotechnical Commission (IEC; Commission électrotechnique internationale) is an international standards organization that prepares and publishes international standards for all electrical, electronic and related technologies.
 IEC standards cover a vast range of technologies from power generation, transmission and distribution to home appliances and office equipment, semiconductors, fibre optics, batteries, solar energy, nanotechnology, and marine energy, as well as many others.
-The IEC also manages four global conformity assessment systems that certify whether equipment, system or components conform to its international standards.
+The IEC also manages four worldwide conformity assessment systems that represent the only globally standardized approach to testing, inspection and certification.

 All electrotechnologies are covered by IEC standards, including energy production and distribution, electronics, magnetics and electromagnetics, electroacoustics, multimedia, telecommunications and medical technology, as well as associated general disciplines such as terminology and symbols, electromagnetic compatibility, measurement and performance, dependability, design and development, safety and the environment.

 History

 The first International Electrical Congress took place in 1881 at the International Exposition of Electricity, held in Paris.
 At that time the International System of Electrical and Magnetic Units was agreed to.